ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-3-strings-loops.rst

          // Find the next index for an a index = s.indexOf("a");
    =====
-         // Remove the a at index by concatenating substring up to index and then the rest of the string. s = s.substring(0,index) +
+         // Remove the a at index by concatenating
+         // substring up to index and then rest of the string. s = s.substring(0,index) +
              s.substring(index+1);
    =====